dokeeno/dokeeno.github.com/_posts/2012-05-30-product-tour.md

 ![After Navigated](/images/product-tour/navigated.png)

-*	Allow him to read the documentation right away
+* Then allow him to read the documentation right away

 ![Dokkeno Notification](/images/product-tour/documentation.png)

 ##Benefits
-Following benifits can be achieved for your product with Dokeeno.
+Following benefits can be achieved for your product with Dokeeno.

-* Customers know and use your cool features
+* Customers effectively learn about your product updates/features
-* Minimize cost on customer support since they know how to get things done
+* Minimize cost on customer support since customers know how to get things done
-* Get feedback from customer about the product updates
+* Get feedback from customers about the product updates
-* More focus towards product development rather feature delivery
+* More focus towards the product development rather feature delivery